folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 We will start by considering a well-understood existing calculus: the $\pi$-calculus.
 Next we will look at how the PPDP'17 paper extends it and finally give an implementation as a Haskell data type.

-The $\pi$-calculus is to concurrent computation much like what the $\lambda$-calculus is for sequental computing: a simple model that is convenient for reasoning about a program's correctness.
+The $\pi$-calculus is to concurrent computation much like what the $\lambda$-calculus is for sequential computing: a simple model that is convenient for reasoning about a program's correctness.
 The syntax of the $\pi$-calculus is defined as: